axch/rules/README.md

   how many elements of the list to match it with.
 At the moment this optimization is only applied in the common case that the segment variable in question is the last subpattern in the list.

+- If a segment variable is not used a the rule's body, much work could be saved by not copying it before evaluating said body.
+This would be very easy to implement in a lazy programming language, but in Scheme it would require a static dead-variable analysis of the body expression.

 - In principle, `rule-list` and `pattern-dispatch` could eliminate the work of matching common prefixes of multiple rules by using a trie